-- the assets can be invested in both euros and foreign currencies; - if deemed necessary by the manager, risks such as currency risks can be hedged against the index; - insofar as the assets are not invested in the aforementioned financial instruments, there is the possibility to invest the assets in certain money market instruments (for example, certificates of deposit and commercial paper), money market funds, or to hold them in the form of liquid assets; - additional income can be generated through repurchase agreements ("repos") and lending transactions (lending securities from the investment portfolio); - in accordance with the leverage provisions in the prospectus, the maximum expected level of gross leverage (sum of the nominal values) of the Sub-fund is 100%, and the maximum expected level of net leverage (commitment method) is 100%; - the global exposure of this Sub-fund is determined according to the relative Value-at-Risk method; - the manager of Goldman Sachs Paraplufonds 2 N.V. is authorized to enter into short-term loans on behalf of the Sub-fund as a debtor; - transactions with affiliated parties will take place on market terms; - the Sub-fund invests, in line with its investment policy, globally in financial instruments via stock exchanges with approved counterparties by the manager.
-The major stock markets are located worldwide.
-Examples include New York, London, and Tokyo.
+- the fund's assets can be invested in both euros and foreign currencies; - the Sub-fund may invest more than 35% of its invested assets in securities and money market instruments issued or guaranteed by the Netherlands, Germany, Italy, Spain, and France, or by a public body with regulatory authority in these member states, having obtained an exemption from the AFM in accordance with Article 136 paragraph 2 of the Financial Supervision (Behaviour of Financial Institutions) Decree; - if deemed necessary by the manager, risks such as currency risks can be hedged against the index; - to the extent that the assets are not invested in the aforementioned financial instruments, there is the possibility to invest in certain money market instruments (such as certificates of deposit and commercial paper), money market investment funds, or to hold them in the form of cash equivalents; - additional income can be generated through "repurchase agreements" ("repos") and "lending transactions" (lending securities from the investment portfolio); - subject to the provisions on leverage financing in the Prospectus, the expected maximum level of gross leverage (sum of nominal values) of the Sub-fund is 100%, and the expected maximum level of net leverage ("commitment" method) is 100%; - the 'global exposure' of this Sub-fund is determined using the 'relative Value-at-Risk' method; - the manager of Goldman Sachs Paraplufonds 2 N.V. has the authority to enter into short-term loans as a borrower on behalf of the Sub-fund; - transactions with related parties will be conducted on market-standard terms; - the Sub-fund invests globally in financial instruments through securities exchanges and with counterparties approved by the manager.
+Major stock markets are located worldwide, with examples including New York, London, and Tokyo.